tuaris/Vagrant_GlusterFS/README.md

 vagrant provision
 ```

-Optionally you can specify `--with-provision mounts` to also create the FUSE-FS
+Afterwards you can optionally re-run `vagrant provision` with the `--with-provision mounts`
-mount points on each server.
+flag to create the FUSE-FS mount points on each server.

 ```
 vagrant provision --with-provision mounts